c1rrus/cirrus.twiddles.com/src/site/blog/posts/2024/2024-08-xx-one-weird-css-specificity-trick.md

 ## One weird trick

 When browsers calculate the specificity of a CSS selector, they're essentially counting how many ID, class, element or equivalent selectors you've combined.
-It turns out they do _not_ de-duplicate the selectors when doing so.
+It turns out that you're allowed to repeat the same selector multiple times and each instance will add to the specificity.
+The [CSS Selectors Level 4 specification](https://www.w3.org/TR/selectors-4/#specificity-rules) says:

+> Repeated occurrences of the same simple selector are allowed and do increase specificity.

 Therefore, you can simply duplicate (or triplicate, or quadruple, etc.) the _same_ selector:

 ```css
 /* Double .checkbox__icon counts double!
 Specificity is now (0,4,0) */